GwendolineD/vinted-frontend/README.md

 - Publish an offer
 - User's and offer's data are stored in a MongoDB database (to see backend repository, click <a href="https://github.com/GwendolineD/vinted-Le-Reacteur" target="_blank">here</a>)

-### Features to come :

-- Upgrade to react 18
-- Publish an offer with multiples pictures
-- Use price-range package

 ## 📸 Screen shots